Beating the heat: Oxidation in novel coating material for aircraft gas turbine engines

-Category: Environment Hits: 1Ytterbium silicide (Yb-Si) is a promising coating material for the high-temperature sections of aircraft gas turbine engines.
+Category: Environment Hits: 3Ytterbium silicide (Yb-Si) is a promising coating material for the high-temperature sections of aircraft gas turbine engines.
 Although Yb-Si is heat-resistant and prevents formation of structurally harmful SiO2 in the coating, its oxidation mechanisms are unclear.
 In a recent study, scientists demonstrate how the Yb to Si ratio in the material, and the surrounding atmosphere, affect the oxidation processes in Yb-Si, opening doors to more energy efficient gas turbines.

 Read more https://www.sciencedaily.com/releases/2020/12/201209170649.htm